Legal Advice on all Child Maintenance Service Matters

 1. I'm in London and you're in Durham / I live abroad, can you help me?

-Based in Consett, Co Durham we represent thousands of paying and receiving parents throughout the United Kingdom and Northern Ireland with all manner of child maintenance problems.
+Based in Consett, Co Durham we represent thousands of paying and receiving parents throughout the United Kingdom and Northern Ireland with shared care and day to day care child maintenance problems.
 We are totally independent and not connected in any way to either the Child Support Agency or the Child Maintenance Service.
 Consultations are available by telephone or virtual attendance.

 2. My hearing is next week, can you help me?

 Unless we're already booked out to be somewhere else, we should be able to help you, but if you know you have a hearing coming up, it is always better to give us as much time as you can

 3. How much does it cost?